dmarx/textbooks-dataset/README.md

-# textbooks-dataset
+# Curated Open Textbooks

-Curated dataset of open source textbooks
+An attempt to construct a heavily opinionated, tightly curated dataset of core knowledge.